 St. Jude Children’s Research Hospital offers a 12-month ASHP-accredited specialized (PGY2) Residency in Clinical Pharmacogenomics.

 This program prepares residents to excel in implementing pharmacogenomic testing in clinical practice.
-The institution’s full integration of an electronic medical record that applies to inpatient and outpatient care, the comprehensive translational research programs, the highly skilled clinical pharmacy specialist team, and the strong laboratory component to the Pharmaceutical Department provides unmatched opportunities for clinical use of pharmacogenetics into patient care.
+The Pharmaceutical Department provides unmatched opportunities for clinical use of pharmacogenomics into patient care due to St. Jude’s full integration of an electronic medical record that applies to inpatient and outpatient care, comprehensive translational research programs, highly skilled clinical pharmacy specialist team, and a strong laboratory component of the PGY2 program.

 Clinical Pharmacogenomics residents learn, contribute and participate in a dynamic environment that consists of professional and technical personnel in both patient care and pharmaceutical research.
 Along with direct patient care responsibilities, residents will have the opportunity to gain experience in teaching through lectures, in-services, journal club presentations and precepting pharmacy students.
 A teaching certificate is offered by the University of Tennessee College of Pharmacy.
 An independent research project will be carried out during the residency, with a presentation of the findings at a national meeting.

 How to Apply